 Approximately 21 percent (63,888 acres) of all land in the City is developed as streets, storm drainage channels, utility facilities, and reservoirs.
-The City currently maintains an inventory of 1,884 transit shelters, 197 public amenity kiosks, 6 vending kiosks, and 15 automated public toilets as part of its Coordinated Street Furniture Program (CSFP).
+The City currently maintains an inventory of 1,884 transit shelters, 197 public amenity kiosks, 6 vending kiosks, and 14 automated public toilets as part of its Coordinated Street Furniture Program (CSFP).
 Table 1 provides an inventory of these facilities.
-The CSFP is entirely funded by advertising revenue from advertising panels at most existing program furniture locations.
+At the direction of the Los Angeles City Council, the CSFP is entirely funded by revenue from advertising panels at most existing program furniture locations.